magentabusiness/magentabusiness.github.io/_includes/templates/redis-post-upgrade-notice.md

 `redis-cli flushall`

 Please note that this command is applicable only if you use Redis exclusively for IoT Hub.
-If other applications use Redis, you need to locate the ThingsBoard database and flush only that.
-The default database index is 0, configurable with REDIS_DB <a style="pointer-events: all;" href="/docs/user-guide/install/config/">ThingsBoard environment value</a>.
+If other applications use Redis, you need to locate the IoT Hub database and flush only that.
+The default database index is 0, configurable with REDIS_DB <a style="pointer-events: all;" href="/docs/user-guide/install/config/">IoT Hub environment value</a>.

 `redis-cli`